 The bread has long been eaten by shepherds in Sardinia’s mountainous regions.
 In the past, the shepherds would spend long periods of time away from home, and would need food to last a long time.
 Their diet during these long periods away from home usually consisted of cured meats, pecorino sheeps’s cheese, and pane carasau.

-Pane Carasau is very versatile and is also used as the basis of some famous Sardinian recipes – the most famous being Pane Frattau.
+This very versatile bread is also used as the basis of some famous Sardinian recipes – the most famous being Pane Frattau.

-This dish is made by dipping pane carasau in mutton broth and stacking it in layers between coats of tomato sauce and pecorino cheese – a poached egg is then served on top.
+You can make this dish by dipping pane carasau in mutton broth and stacking it in layers between coats of tomato sauce and pecorino cheese – you then serve a poached egg on top!

 Pane Carasau is also great for snacking and aperitivi.
 When roasted with salt and olive oil, it becomes the very addictive Pane Guttiau.